seaweedfs/seaweedfs/README.md

 MinIO does not have optimization for large number of small files.

 MinIO has multiple disk IO to read one file.
-SeaweedFS has O(1) disk reads.
+SeaweedFS has O(1) disk reads, even for erasure coded files.

 MinIO has full-time erasure coding.
 SeaweedFS uses replication on hot data for faster speed and optionally applies erasure coding on warm data.